 The day’s closing keynote speaker, Anne L. Williams-Isom, FCLC ’86, CEO of Harlem Children’s Zone, talked about meaningful opportunities that giving can provide.
 She urged all the women in the room to consider how they could help others achieve the American dream.
 Williams-Isom, the daughter of a single mother from Trinidad and Tobago, acknowledged that it’s difficult—but not impossible.

-“I know you guys don’t want to hear about ‘stretching beyond your reach’ because everybody feels like they’re pulled to their limit,” said Williams-Isom, who works to end generational poverty in Harlem by providing high-quality education and social services to children and families.
+“I know you guys don’t want to hear about ‘stretching beyond your reach’ because everybody feels like they’re pulled to their limit,” said Williams-Isom, who serves on the University’s President’s Council and works to end generational poverty in Harlem by providing high-quality education and social services to children and families.
 “I’m here to tell you that you haven’t even begun to touch all the potential that is inside of you.”

 Honoring the Past, Looking Toward the Future